Joe DiMaggio: Marilyn Monroe

-DiMaggio reentered Monroe's life as her marriage to Arthur Miller was ending.
+DiMaggio re-entered Monroe's life as her marriage to Arthur Miller was ending.
 On February 10, 1961, he secured her release from Payne Whitney Psychiatric Clinic in Manhattan.
 She joined him in Florida where he was a batting coach for the Yankees.
 Their "just friends" claim did not stop remarriage rumors from flying.
 Reporters staked out her Manhattan apartment building.
 Bob Hope "dedicated" Best Song nominee "The Second Time Around" to them at the 33rd Academy Awards.

-According to Maury Allen's biography, DiMaggio was alarmed at how Monroe had fallen in with people he felt were detrimental to her well-being.
-Val Monette, owner of a military post-exchange supply company, told Allen that DiMaggio left his employ on August 1, 1962, because he had decided to ask Monroe to remarry him.
+In one of her last interviews, given to Redbook magazine and published in August 1962, Monroe explained : "I've always been able to count on Joe as a friend after that first bitterness of our parting faded.
+Believe me, there is no spark to be kindled.
+I just like being with him and we have a better understanding than we've ever had."

-Four days later, on August 5, Monroe was found dead in her Brentwood, Los Angeles home after housekeeper Eunice Murray telephoned Monroe's psychiatrist, Ralph Greenson.
+On August 5, 1962, Monroe was found dead in her Brentwood, Los Angeles home after her housekeeper Eunice R. Murray telephoned Monroe's psychiatrist, Ralph Greenson.
 DiMaggio's son had spoken to Monroe on the phone the night of her death and said she seemed fine.
 Her death was deemed a probable suicide by "Coroner to the Stars" Thomas Noguchi.
 It has also been the subject of conspiracy theories.

-Devastated, DiMaggio claimed Monroe's body and arranged for her funeral at Westwood Village Memorial Park Cemetery.
+The funeral service was arranged by DiMaggio, Monroe's half-sister Berniece Baker Miracle, and Monroe's business manager Inez Melson.
 He barred Hollywood's elite and members of the Kennedy family from attending the funeral, including President John F. Kennedy.
 He had a half-dozen red roses delivered to her crypt three times a week for 20 years.
-He refused to talk about her publicly or otherwise exploit their relationship.
+Oftentimes, he refused to talk about her publicly or otherwise exploit their relationship, and in the rare moments when he did speak to reporters, he was unable to hold back tears.
 He never married again.

 According to DiMaggio's attorney Morris Engelberg, DiMaggio's last words were "I'll finally get to see Marilyn."
-However, Joe's brother Dominic challenged Engelberg's version of Joe's final moments and his motives.
+Though DiMaggio's brother Dominic challenged Engelberg's version of Joe's final moments and his motives, Engelberg continuously denied those who questioned DiMaggio's last words, reporting that one night when he and a terminally ill DiMaggio were sitting together, DiMaggio told him, "I don’t feel bad about dying.
+At least I’ll be with Marilyn again."